kataras/build-a-better-web-together/configuration.md

 		Left  string
 		Right string
 		// Funcs for HTMLTemplate html/template
-		Funcs []template.FuncMap
+		Funcs template.FuncMap
 	}

 	Pongo struct {
 		// Filters for pongo2, map[name of the filter] the filter function .
-        // The filters are auto register
+The filters are auto register Filters map[string]pongo2.FilterFunction
-		Filters map[string]pongo2.FilterFunction
 	}

 	Markdown struct {
-        Sanitize bool // default false
+		Sanitize bool // if true then returns safe html, default is false }

+	// Jade empty for now
+	// stay tuned
+	Jade struct {
+	}

+	Amber struct {
+		// Funcs for the html/template result,
+        // amber default funcs are not overrided so use it without worries Funcs template.FuncMap
 	}
 )
 ```